 And I've used the rule of thirds, by placing the shrine gate in the top 3rd of the frame.
 And to the left.

 Most importantly, when you implement these new composition techniques and upload your much improved photos to places like Instagram, you are sure to get many many more likes.

 This gets you more attention, which then helps get you more followers.

 Understanding the composition rules in photography, and using them to improve my photography, was one of the best ways I went from a few hundred Instagram followers to 70,000.
 In 12 months!

 You can see the photo above (which I used earlier to talk about the rule of thirds) got over 2,000 likes on Instagram.

 Brands love that and it's how you get sponsored and lots of free stuff.

 So learning composition and using it to build your brand on places like Instagram is something that can really help you too.

-If you'd like to know every single step I took to build my followers and turn lnstagram into a great 2nd income, just click on the button below.
+If you'd like to know every single step I took to build my followers and turn lnstagram into a great 2nd income, just click here.